Swissair: Grounding

-On 1 October 2001, the public was informed, via a press conference, of the project "Phoenix" and announced that parts of the group sought a payment delay.
-However, the continuation of service was secured by the Swiss federal authorities, as they were willing to pay half of the loan.
+On 1 October 2001, Project "Phoenix" was announced, under which parts of the group sought a payment delay.
+The Swiss federal authorities were willing to pay back half of the loan, so they secured the continuation of service.

-2 October 2001 saw an increased necessity for strong liquidity, as all suppliers insisted on cash payments of outstanding invoices following the request for payment delay announced the day before.
-Cash reserves of Swissair filed on this day were barely sufficient to carry out the first morning flights.
+2 October 2001 saw an increased necessity for strong liquidity, as all suppliers insisted on cash payments of outstanding invoices following a request for payment delay announced the day before.
+The company's cash reserves filed on that day were barely sufficient to carry out the first morning flights.
 During the morning, fuel suppliers refused to fuel the waiting aircraft.
-Other accounts were consolidated on the one hand because of the prior termination of the cash pooling facility from the UBS, on the other hand, due to the threat of favoritism regarding debts.
-The banks refused a credit increase before the sales proceeded, and insisted on a formal referral validity of the sale agreement.

-At 15:45, CEO Mario Corti announced a cessation of flight operations due to the security risks caused by the crossing of the Flight Duty Regulations.
-This led to the cancellation of over 230 flights, and thousands of passengers, as well as flight crews, being stranded around the world.
-Flight crew corporate credit cards were blocked by the banks, with some hotels expelling the crews, and having them return home at their own expense.
-Also, all tickets sold were voided.
+At 15:45 CEST, CEO Mario Corti announced a cessation of flight operations due to the security risks caused by the crossing of the Flight Duty Regulations.
+This led to the cancellation of over 230 flights, and thousands of passengers, as well as flight crews, were stranded around the world.
+Flight crew corporate credit cards were blocked by the banks, with some hotels expelling the crew, and having them return home at their own expense.
+All tickets sold were voided.

-Crossair shares were only reissued on the evening of 2 October due to the rewriting of Crossair shares, with their purchase price not arriving until the following day – the setting of flight operations – into the SAirLines account.

 4 October 2001 saw demonstrations by former Swissair employees before the UBS presentation held in Glattbrugg, and the following day saw demonstrations in Bern's Federal Square.

 At around the same time, SAirGroup's stake in Crossair was sold to the Swiss banks UBS and Credit Suisse.
 Furthermore, Crossair took over various assets of former Swissair, including its employees, aircraft, and most European routes.
-Swissair and the SAirGroup were handed over to the liquidation firm of Jürg Hoss Liquidators and ceased operations on 31 March 2002.
-Crossair was renamed Swiss International Air Lines, or Swiss for short, and took over Swissair's intercontinental routes on 1 April 2002, officially ending 71 years of Swissair Service.
+Swissair and the SAirGroup were handed over to the liquidation firm of Jürg Hoss and ceased operations on 31 March 2002.
+Crossair was renamed Swiss International Air Lines, or Swiss for short, and took over Swissair's intercontinental routes on 1 April 2002, officially ending 71 years of Swissair service.